IMAGINE A WORLD WITHOUT ELEPHANTS… BE THEIR VOICE!

-With that, I am excited to announce the launch of Stephanie Freid-Perenchio Photography’s, THE ELEPHANT SCARVES – a wearable piece of art celebrating elephants and their struggle for survival.
+So with that, I am excited to announce the launch of Stephanie Freid-Perenchio Photography’s, THE ELEPHANT SCARVES – a wearable piece of art celebrating elephants and their struggle for survival –

 I have designed these two 100% viscose limited-edition scarves, each with one of my favorite elephant photographs.
 This is my way to give voice to the issues threatening elephants and draw attention to the fact that the world needs to work together to support this critical global issue.

 The Elephant Scarves retail for $475.
 I will donate $50 from each scarf purchased to the following organizations that support the survival of the African elephant: The David Sheldrick Wildlife Trust, and Elephant Voices.

 The scarves are also available at these high-end retail locations: Panache & Bellissimo Sun Valley, Panache Park City and Rodeo Jackson Hole

 Coming Soon- Jan 2017- Denver, Los Angeles, New York and Nashville

 I’ve long photographed elephants, individually and in their herds.
 My time spent with them has only solidified my sense of urgency.
 Let’s not be the generation that allows the extinction of elephants.

 The international community needs to be a united voice speaking out against the slaughter of these majestic animals.
 We can help by taking a stand against poaching and the illegal trade of ivory.
 This includes advocating for stronger laws and enforcement against illegal poaching, increasing awareness about the vital role that elephants play in our ecosystems, and working towards better management of natural elephant habitats and the implementation of strong protection policies for wild elephants.